dazdaz/azure_commands/README.md

   "status": "Succeeded"
 }

-$ az vm image list -o table --location southeastasia You are viewing an offline list of images, use --all to retrieve an up-to-date list Offer          Publisher               Sku                 Urn                                                             UrnAlias             Version
+$ az vm image list -o table --location southeastasia --all You are viewing an offline list of images, use --all to retrieve an up-to-date list Offer          Publisher               Sku                 Urn                                                             UrnAlias             Version
 -------------  ----------------------  ------------------  --------------------------------------------------------------  -------------------  ---------